OWelton-Rosie/coin-flip-simulator/README.md

 This program was to help with a stats assignment on the difference between experimental and theoretical probability.
 It helped a great deal by letting me do virtually unlimited simulations.
 I'm now releasing it to the public.

+Technically, there's no limit on how many simulations you can attempt at once.
+As a result of 860e5a3be5f597381922c6c84399f64fec3bb558, which added repeats, you can do vastly more flips.
+With that being said, most computers tend to struggle at the 1 billion (1,000,000,000) mark.

 <strong>NOTE:</strong> This program uses a **lot** of battery power.
 If you need to conserve battery life, do not run this program!

 # Installation